Moldovenești: History

 The oldest record about the ancient castle at the village is from 1075, calling the place Castrum Turda (the old Turda Castle).
 During the Tatar invasions of Hungary in the 13th Century, most of the area around the castle was ravaged.
 Later, the land was given to free Székelys who moved here from the Saschiz region and the territory became part of Aranyos Seat.
+After the collapse of Austria-Hungary at the end of World War I, and the declaration of the Union of Transylvania with Romania, the Romanian Army took control of the area in December 1918, during the Hungarian–Romanian War.
+Moldovenești officially became part of the territory ceded to the Kingdom of Romania in June 1920 under the terms of the Treaty of Trianon.
+During the interwar period, the commune fell in Turda County, where it belonged to plasa Baia de Arieș (except for Rachișul de Arieș, which was in plasa Iara).
+After 1950, the commune became part of Turda raion within the Cluj Region; following the administrative reform of 1968, it became part of Cluj County.

 Bădeni village has been the site of a crematorium since 2014.